travis-ci/docs-travis-ci-com/user/languages/dart.md

 * `TRAVIS_DART_TEST` will be `true` if the current task uses `test`.
 * `TRAVIS_DART_ANALYZE` will be `true` if the current task uses `dartanalyzer`.
 * `TRAVIS_DART_FORMAT` will be `true` if the current task uses `dartfmt`.

+## Build Config Reference

+Have a look at the [Dart](https://config.travis-ci.com/ref/language/dart) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).